Furikuda/bork/docs/quickstart.rst

 Pitfalls with shell variables and environment variables
 -------------------------------------------------------

-This applies to all environment variables you want Borg to see, not just ``BORG_PASSPHRASE``.
+This applies to all environment variables you want Bork to see, not just ``BORG_PASSPHRASE``.
 The short explanation is: always ``export`` your variable, and use single quotes if you're unsure of the details of your shell's expansion behavior.
 E.g.::

     export BORG_PASSPHRASE='complicated & long'

-This is because ``export`` exposes variables to subprocesses, which Borg may be one of.
+This is because ``export`` exposes variables to subprocesses, which Bork may be one of.
 More on ``export`` can be found in the "ENVIRONMENT" section of the bash(1) man page.